 In the spring of 2008 I began looking for a replacement for my vintage SeaCraft.
 None of the new production hulls that I test drove gave me the feeling of security and seaworthiness that my SeaCraft provided.
 The new boats had awkward interior configurations with bulky compartments molded into rails and transoms, limiting deck space for anglers and providing ineffective storage.
 It became apparent that to have the boat I really wanted; a custom design would be required.

 Conversations with Acadia Boatworks in July 2008 convinced me that a complete rebuild of my trusted 1972 SeaCraft would provide me with the fishing machine I was looking for.
 The rebuild converted the boat from inboard/outboard to outboard power.
 A custom outboard bracket from Hermco in Florida extended the overall boat length to 26 feet.
 A Suzuki DF 300 provided quiet, dependable power and lightning speed.
 Plans were drawn for a custom deck, center console, leaning post with tackle storage station and hardtop.
 Every part was designed to optimize available space, utilize the latest marine components and maximize fishing performance.
 Design sessions with Eric Kent at Kentfab aluminum fabrication provided plans for the hardtop framing and the addition of a buggy top and second station controls to optimize fish spotting capabilities.
-After discussions with Simrad Marine electronics, we decided on an integrated electronics system built around the NSE12.
-New CHIRP sonar capability, Broadband radar and marine weather would complement the navigational capabilities of the GPS system, and all would be displayed on a 12 inch multi-function screen.
+After discussions with Simrad Marine electronics, we decided on an integrated electronics system built around a 12″ chart plotter screen.

 Work commenced in August 2008.
 The hull was entirely stripped of the old wood coring materials and the rebuild began.
 State-of-the-art epoxies and resins, light weight synthetic core materials and vacuum lamination technologies were employed throughout the process.
 Meticulous handcrafting proved time consuming but the end result, ready for service in the spring of 2012, is the ultimate fishing machine for Cape Cod waters.